fractal6/doc/docs/_shorts/help.en.md

 ## Create tension

-In the **overview panel**, click on the plus (+) button on the right of the search bar.
-In the windows that opens, click on the **new tension** button.
-The receiver of the tension will be the current focused circle.
+Click on the plus button located in the right bottom corner of the screen.
+Or in the togglable tree menu, click on the plus(+) button that appear when hovering a line.

 You can also create a tension by clicking on the tooltip that appear when you hover a role/circle in the organisation map.